emmartins/quickstart/hibernate4/README.md

 Add the Correct Dependencies
 ---------------------------

-JBoss Enterprise Application Platform 6 and JBoss WildFly both provide Hibernate 3, Hibernate 4, and JPA support.
+JBoss WildFly both provide Hibernate 3, Hibernate 4, and JPA support.

 If you use Hibernate 4 packaged within JBoss WildFly, you will need to first import the JPA API.